edwardslab-wustl/TE-detective/README.md

 	-bam  : Input indexed bam file (aligned with bwa -mem).
 	-ref  : File of file name of TE reference fasta file (please refer to example data for file format) .
 Please provide file name with absolute path.
-	-cll  : minimum length of clipped reads to be extracted. (default=25)
+	-cll  : minimum length of clipped reads to be extracted. (default=25) '-p', '--preprocess_dir' : directory used to store preprocessing and intermediate output files (default: preprocessed_files)

 2. Discover: